hz-b/rayx/docs/src/Model/OpticalElements/OpticalElements.md

 ### How They Are Combined

 In the following image, you can see a visualization of how the surface and cutout interact.
 The surface is a quadric that defines a sphere.
 The cutout is a rectangle, defined by points \\(A\\), \\(B\\), \\(C\\), and \\(D\\).
 Coupled with the `icurv` parameter, the cutout is mapped to the correct side of the sphere, visualized by points \\(A_1\\), \\(B_1\\), \\(C_1\\), and \\(D_1\\).
 If a ray intersects the element's surface within the bounds of the cutout, it will be counted as a hit.
 This is, where the behaviour comes into play to calculate the continuing path of the ray.

+The cutout itself does not have a position; it is always at the origin of the element's coordinate system.
+For some shapes, this rule might not adequately define the position.
+Therefore, we use the `icurv` parameter to determine whether the surface is concave or convex.
+This suffices since we calculate all intersection points with elements.
+When two intersections occur, the `icurv` parameter informs us which intersection point to select.

 ![image](../../res/wastebox.png)